 - A smile and a positive attitude!

 Alex, after being a member of Stage2 for several years, went on to study Applied Theatre at The Royal Central School of Speech and Drama.
 Since the completion of his degree, he has since come back to Stage2 to work as a full time member of staff.
-Alex runs a lot of Stage2’s workshops, specialising particularly in genres such as Devising, Immersive Theatre, Creative Writing and Puppetry.
-As Company Manager, Alex is also the main point of contact for enquiries.
+In 2018, Alex took on the role of Artistic Director and has been leading the company forwards ever since!

 Liz founded Stage2 Youth Theatre in 1988.
-In the company’s 28 year history, Liz has run the company doing everything from directing productions to LAMDA tuition, running workshops, leading exchange projects, training members to become staff, fundraising, marketing – pretty much everything and anything.
-Her direction has received high acclaim and she is particularly well known for her unique and thorough approach to Shakespeare productions.
+In the company’s 30 year history, Liz has run the company doing everything from directing productions to LAMDA tuition, running workshops, leading exchange projects, training members to become staff, fundraising, marketing – pretty much everything and anything.
+Her direction has received high acclaim and she is particularly well known for her unique and thorough approach to Shakespeare.

 12 Valentine Road